eggs - Frequently asked questions

 No national quick service restaurant is serving cage-free eggs now or in the near future.
 There simply aren’t enough available.
-We felt it was important to improve quickly, so we worked closely with our farmers to create this transition from traditional to enriched housing cages in less than 2 years.
+We felt it was important to improve quickly, so we worked closely with our farmers and transitioned from conventional to 100% enriched-colony-housing.
 Although these eggs cost us a bit more, we think the investment is worthwhile.

 - How fresh are they?

 Our eggs are delivered to every restaurant at least once a week to ensure they’re as fresh as possible.